AdaCore/aws/docs/source/high_level_services.rst

 procedure can be registered for the supported request methods: GET, POST, PUT, HEAD.

-see :ref:`AWS.Services.Dispatchers.Method` for complete spec description.
+see :ref:`AWS.Services.Dispatchers.Method` for the complete specification.

 .. _URI_dispatcher: